Frequently Asked Questions

 Parents/Guardians are an essential part of the intake process and will have a chance to share their concerns and ask any questions they may have about the process.
 Parents/Guardians do not participate in therapy sessions with their child, as the space is confidential.
 While you are always welcome to ask questions, there are times information cannot be shared, as your child is the client and their confidentiality is protected.
 However, follow up meetings can be arranged to go over some common themes in the playroom, as well as to provide suggestions for activities and/or strategies to use outside of the therapy space.

-We are interested in pursuing therapy for our child.
-How do we get started?
+I am interested in pursuing therapy.
+How do I get started?

 This is great news!
-When beginning therapy, it is important to begin with an intake session involving parents/guardians.
+When beginning therapy, it is important to begin with an intake session.
 The intake session will last for 50 minutes, so we have plenty of time to discuss your concerns, decide on treatment goals and develop a plan moving forward.
 This is the time to get to know one another, ask questions and make sure it is a good fit.
-We will also spend time discussing your child's temperament and play style, and tour around the playroom.
-Following the intake session, I recommend booking 3 consecutive sessions (1 per week for 3 weeks) and then meeting again to touch base and discuss themes arising in play, if appropriate.
+We will also spend time discussing the client’s competency scales, and tour the space.
+Following the intake session, I recommend booking 3 consecutive sessions (1 per week for 3 weeks) and then spacing sessions out, if appropriate.
+If the therapy sessions are for your child, I recommend meeting after several sessions to touch base and discuss themes and progress.
 At that time, we can decide to keep or modify goals, depending on your child's areas of need.

-Will the reading intervention actually help my child?
+Will the literacy intervention actually help my child?
 We have already tried different programs!

 Your child will benefit from a structured, systematic approach that is specific to their needs.
 The approach is multi-sensory in nature, so your child will be busy engaging with material (sand tray, magnetic letters, games), so they remain engaged the entire time.
 There is always the option of following up at home, but it is not required.
 Results are guaranteed!